-The current Basler runner GigE Vision camera models are listed in the top row of the specification tables on the next pages of this manual.
-The camera models are differentiated by their sensor size, their maximum line rate at full resolution, and whether the camera's sensor is mono or color.
+The current Basler racer GigE Vision camera models are listed in the top row of the specification tables on the next pages of this manual.
+The camera models are differentiated by their sensor size and their maximum line rate at full resolution.

 Unless otherwise noted, the material in this manual applies to all of the camera models listed in the tables.
-Material that only applies to a particular camera model or to a subset of models, such as to color cameras only, will be so designated.
+Material that only applies to a particular camera model or to a subset of models will be so designated.